Introduction

 }))

-Many adapters support MergedOptions: they merge their own options with any matching config registered in your project's craft.config.ts.
-This means you can define shared settings once -- connection strings, base URLs, credentials -- and adapters pick them up automatically without repeating them at every call site.
+Many adapters support merged options: they merge their own per-call options with context-level defaults set in craft.config.ts.
+This means you can define shared settings once and every adapter of that type picks them up automatically.

 // craft.config.ts

-// capability file -- base URL and auth header come from craft.config.ts
+// capability file -- timezone and jitterMs come from the config

 Related